Electa-Git/Z-tool/Examples/2L_VSC/README.md

 # Usage example
 This example demonstrates the most simple usage case consisting of a single-bus analysis.
-The case study containes a basic averaged model of a two-level voltage source converter with constant DC-voltage connected to a Thevenin equivalent.
+The case study contains a basic averaged model of a two-level voltage source converter with constant DC-voltage and grid-supporting controls connected to a Thevenin equivalent with SCR = 2 and X/R = 10.
 The grid equivalent impedance can be increased until the SCR is too low and small-signal instability is reached.
 In addition, a series capacitor can be used to represent the series-compensated trasmission line which also represents a risky situation in terms of small-signal stability.

 ## Installation
 To use the tool, the following pre-requisites are needed